RSA Lockbox: Setup and Usage

 * **Phase 3:** Cloudback re-encrypts all passwords with the new public key.
 Progress is shown during the operation.

-5. Once complete, all existing and future backups use the new key.
+5. Once complete, existing backup passwords have been re-encrypted with the new public key, and future backups use it too.

 ### What happens if you skip re-encryption?

 * The public key on the provider is updated.
-Future backups use the new key.
+Future backups use the new public key.

 * Existing backups remain encrypted with the old key.
 You will need the **old private key** to restore or download them.